 CBDa and the Endocannabinoid System

-Therefore, while CBD delivers its benefits by binding with the CB1 and CB2 receptors, CBDa interacts with the ECS by inhibiting the cyclooxygenase-2 (COX-2) enzymes.
+While there is plenty of overlap on how they work, CBDa tends to draw a larger affinity to certain receptors making it more efficient than traditional CBD based products.
+CBDa interacts with the ECS by inhibiting the cyclooxygenase-2 (COX-2) enzymes.
 COX-2 enzymes are primarily responsible for causing inflammation and pain after an injury or infection.
 By blocking these enzymes, cannabidiolic acid CBDa helps relieve inflammation and pain.

 The Potential Medical Benefits of CBDa

 CBDa was first isolated in 1965 by Israeli scientist Rafael Mechoulam.
 And although it has not been studied as rigorously as CBD, preliminary lab research suggests that it may help with certain medical conditions.

 Some researchers believe that CBDa may produce more pronounced effects than CBD.
 For instance, CBDa has more intense activation of 5-beta hydroxytryptamine 1 serotonin receptors (5-HT1A) than CBD.
 Serotonin is the hormone that stabilizes our mood and feelings of well-being.
 Reduced amounts of serotonin are associated with depression, anxiety, and sleeping problems.
 Consider trying the KC Hemp Co.
 Clarity tincture to see what you think for yourself.

 Below are the potential health benefits of CBDa: